ietf-gitwg/using-github/draft-thomson-github-bcp.md

 build process (examples, grammars) is much more complicated than can easily be supported by this template.

+For most repos, a CI (continuous integration) process is set up that generates a readable editor's copy (in HTML form) as well as a diff from the most recent submitted version (tools TXT diff), linked from the README; both have turned out to be very valuable.
+(Unfortunately, the travis-based CI process is somewhat brittle, so there is an appreciable failure rate.)

-We try to keep discussion on the mailing list (as opposed to getting them entirely in the GitHub issues), but may not have been very successful in that; it definitely requires constant vigilance.
+We try to keep discussion on the mailing list (as opposed to getting them entirely in the GitHub issues), but may not have been very successful in that;
+it definitely requires constant vigilance.

 The [WG Wiki](https://trac.ietf.org/trac/core/wiki) says: